Hsiao-Wen Chen: Education and career

 Chen studied physics at National Taiwan University, earning a bachelor's degree in 1992 and a master's in 1994.
 She completed a Ph.D. in astronomy at Stony Brook University in 1999.

 After postdoctoral research at the Carnegie Observatories from 1999 to 2002, and as a Hubble Fellow at the Massachusetts Institute of Technology from 2002 to 2005, Chen became an assistant professor of astronomy at the University of Chicago in 2005.
 She was promoted to associate professor in 2012 and full professor in 2017.
 She has also been affiliated with the university's Kavli Institute for Cosmological Physics since 2007.

-She was her university's representative to the Association of Universities for Research in Astronomy from 2006 to 2017, vice-president of the intergalactic medium commission of the International Astronomical Union from 2015 to 2021, and chair of the Hubble Space Telescope Users Committee for 2016–2017.
+She was her university's representative to the Association of Universities for Research in Astronomy from 2006 to 2017, chair of the Visiting Committee of the Adler Planetarium 2013-2014, vice-president of the intergalactic medium commission of the International Astronomical Union from 2015 to 2021, chair of the Hubble Space Telescope Users Committee for 2016–2017, and member of the NASA Astrophysics Advisory Committee from 2023 to 2025.
 She is the principal investigator of two large Hubble Space Telescope General Observer's programs, the Cosmic Ultraviolet Baryon Survey (CUBS) and the Circumgalactic Observations of Nuv-shifted Transitions Across Cosmic Time (CONTACT) project.
 Chen is serving on the Executive Committee of NASA Cosmic Origins Program Analysis Group.
-She is a member of NASA Astrophysics Advisory Committee.
 She is a principal organizer of the NASA COPAG DGCE seminar series.